Frequently Answered Questions answered below:

 How do your beekeeping classes compare to other classes offered?

-Just as the other 21 member clubs of WASBA, we use the WASBA, so any class level can be taken from any of the member clubs and the WASBA certificate is accepted by other member clubs.
+Just as the other 21 member clubs of WASBA, we use the WASBA curriculum, so any class level can be taken from any of the member clubs and that WASBA class certificate is accepted by other member clubs.
 This allows beekeepers to find class dates and times that work for them, often joining more than one bee club.

 I already paid dues to WASBA or another local bee club.
 Do I need to pay the SnoKing Beekeepers dues when registering for a class?